pcastaneda/FortiGate-Bash-Scripts/README.md

 # FortiGate-Bash-Scripts

-Run this configurattion in the Fortigate to enable  SCP:
+Run this configuration in the Fortigate to enable  SCP:

 config system global